OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 1. Change the build scripts if necessary.
 1. Remove the test scripts if you don't have tests.

-> Note: The provision step is expected to run separately by hand or by pipeline.
+> Note: The provision step is not included in the CD template as it's usually executed only once.
+You can either execute provision Within Teams Toolkit, TeamsFx CLI, or using a seperated workflow.
 Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder) and save the file content of `.fx/states/{YOUR_ENV_NAME}.userdata` into Jenkins credentials for future usage.

 ### Environment Variables
 Please follow [using-credentials](https://www.jenkins.io/doc/book/using/using-credentials/) to create credentials on Jenkins.